Manindra Chandra Nandy: Awards and honours

 Manindra Chandra received the title of Maharaja on 30 May 1898.
-He received his knighthood in 1915.
+He received his knighthood in 1915 along with being appointed as Knight Commander of the Order of the Indian Empire.
 Nandy was also an honorary fellow of Calcutta University.

 Death

 The Maharaja died on 12 November 1929.

 Memorials

 The Maharaja Manindra Chandra College stands as his memorial, founded by his son, Maharaja Sris Chandra Nandy.